digitalrebar/doc/principles/README.rst

 ----------

-When Greg Althaus (github @GAlthaus) and Rob "zehicle" Hirschfeld (github @CloudEdge) started the project, we had some very specific targets in mind.
+When Greg Althaus (github @GAlthaus) and Rob "zehicle" Hirschfeld (github @Zehicle) started the project, we had some very specific targets in mind.
 We’d been working towards using organic emergent swarming (think ants) to model continuous application deployment.
 We had also been struggling with the most routine foundational tasks (bios,